Second Dutch Expedition to the East Indies: To Bantam

-After seven months of sailing in all, Van Neck and his three ships reached the trading city of Bantam on November 25.
+After seven months of sailing in all, Van Neck and his three ships reached the trading city of Bantam on 25 November.
 The Bantamese received the Dutch eagerly, because they had recently fought with the Portuguese and destroyed three of their ships, so they hoped to gain protection from any vengeful Portuguese fleets by forging an alliance with Van Neck.
 Within one month he had filled all three ships full of spices.

-The other ships, meanwhile, landed on the island of Do Cerne, which they renamed Mauritius in honor of Maurice of Nassau.
+The other ships, meanwhile, landed on the island of Do Cerne, which they renamed Mauritius in honour of Maurice of Nassau.
 They left a rooster and seven hens on the island, and also planted many seeds, including some orange and lemon trees.
-They then sailed for Bantam, which they reached on December 30, prompting a joyous New Year celebration on the part of Van Neck's men.
+They then sailed for Bantam, which they reached on 30 December, prompting a joyous New Year celebration on the part of Van Neck's men.

 Van Neck's return

 Van Neck quickly filled one of the four ships brought by Warwyck with spice and then sailed for home with it and the other three that he had already filled.
 He reached Amsterdam in July 1599, the journey having taken half as long as the de Houtman expedition.
 The crew were paraded through the streets behind a troupe of trumpeters as all the bells in the city tolled, then given as much wine as they could drink, while Van Neck was presented with a golden beaker.
 Van Neck brought back with him nearly 1 e6lb of pepper and cloves, as well as half a ship of nutmeg, mace, and cinnamon.